“When I get to a scripture that does not make sense I speak in tongues”

 Ephesians 3:4 says we are able to understand the mystery of Christ by reading what Paul wrote from the Lord.

 This must be why I have never met a tongue-talker that understood the revelation of the mystery (Rom 16:25).
-Instead of reading the written revelation of the mystery, they stop reading in Acts 2, put down their Bibles, and start speaking to heaven pleading for a mystery revelation.
+Instead of reading the written revelation of the mystery, they stop reading in Acts 2, put down their Bibles, and start speaking to heaven pleading for his mystery revelation or some secret thing.

 I picture God at that moment letting out a long sigh.
 Imagine someone asking God for something that is literally right in their hands!